roryogorman/visita-galicia/README.md

  - As this is a tourism website, stock images of the scenery & environment of Galicia was used throughout.

 ### Wireframes
-Wireframes were created using Balsamiq.
+The wireframe for the project was created using Balsamiq and can be seen [here](https://github.com/roryogorman/visita-galicia/blob/master/assets/images/Wireframe/Visita%20Galicia%20Home%20Page.bmpr).

 ***